Table of Contents

 Blender Render vs Nodes

 For basic materials, those that might be assigned to a low-poly game model for example, whilst the obsolescence of Blender Render materials means having to use a different system to create, edit and manage materials, the principle involved is still the same; three slots or stages, Material, Texture and Image.
 The way the overall material is put together however, differs; instead of a collection of Properties, Material Properties, Texture Properties and to a lesser degree Image Properties, each stage is represented by an Node, a discrete datablock, within the Shader Editor (formally Node Editor) that allows for more flexible and complex connections to be made between Nodes and the effects they accommodate.

 In Blender 2.79 materials are made from three stages or slots, Material, Texture and Image Properties, that generally render ‘flat’ to screen regardless of other components (normal maps, specular etc.), and render immediately on the mesh (subject to UV).

 Basic Material Node Tree

-To create a simple material that approximates Blender Render materials, first a Material instance needs to be created, a container of sorts for the node collection.
+To create a simple node-based material that approximates Blender Render materials a Material instance first needs to be created, a container of sorts for the node collection or tree.
 Right-click select an Object (mesh or otherwise) then in Material Properties click the + New button below the material list aperture if a Material does not exist, or if one does, where its blank.
 This populates the panel with various options and settings .
 Next, in the Surface subsection now available ensure Use Nodes is active (highlights blue when clicked).
 This creates a basic container for subsequent Node data.